RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Related Work

 \section{Related Work}

-\subsection{Neural Networks for modulation identification}
+\subsection{Neural Networks for Modulation Identification}

-Recently, there has been huge enhancement in the accuracy and computational complexity of the modulation classifiers, thanks to the adoption of deep learning techniques applied to raw I/Q samples.
-In this regard, various architectures have been proposed, including CNN, RNN, CRNN, LSTM, etc \cite{west17deep,o2017introduction,o2018over,liu2017deep}, all of which considered OFDM as a separate modulation class while ignoring its internal structure (i.e., varying modulations with resource blocks).
-When treating OFDM itself as a modulation class, however, \cite{Gaussian} showed that OFDM signals experience the loss of internal features and become a white gaussian noise, thus not classifiable.
-Moreover, numerous CNN models proposed for signal constellation recognition require the modulation to remain constant for a long period of time to build a correct constellation, which is not possible for most communication systems.
+There has been huge enhancement in the accuracy and computational complexity of modulation classifiers, thanks to the application of DL techniques to raw I/Q samples.
+In this regard, various architectures have been proposed, including CNN, RNN, LSTM (and their combinations) \cite{west17deep,o2017introduction,o2018over,liu2017deep,TVT18Meng,Access20Utrilla}, all of which assumed that the received signal in its entirety belongs to a single modulation class, thus not suitable for OFDMA signals that may include varying modulations with resource blocks.
+When treating OFDM itself as a modulation class, OFDM signals experience the loss of internal features thus become not classifiable, as shown in \cite{Gaussian}.
+Moreover, numerous CNN models proposed for signal constellation recognition require the modulation to remain constant for a long period of time so as to build a correct constellation, which is against the nature of OFDMA.

+Among the DL work for OFDM modulation recognition, \cite{Access19Hong} is one of the earliest attempts that proposed CNN with I/Q samples as input.
+Later on, \cite{TVT20Zhang} developed a CNN-LSTM model to explore OFDM's spatial-temporal properties, while \cite{Access21Park} proposed a CNN model combined with an OFDM parameter estimator that can classify OFDM signals with varying symbol lengths.
+Nevertheless, the aforementioned work have either considered OFDM itself as a modulation class ignoring its internal structure, or assumed that each subcarrier has the same modulation over time, thus still unsuitable for OFDMA.

-As a remedy, this paper proposes using spectrogram since the nature of spectrogram allows for separation of a signal in the joint time-frequency domains.
-In fact, such spectrogram-based representation is more natural for the problem of OFDM modulation classification.
-Although there exist some studies on using spectrograms for modulation classification like \cite{spec1,jeong2018spectrogram,spec2,spec3,spec4}, they considered to use spectrograms with CNN for only single-carrier signals, not utilizing the frequency resolution capability offered by the spectrograms.
+As a remedy, this paper proposes using spectrogram-based signal representation as input since spectrograms can well visualize signals in the joint time-frequency domains, which suits the problem of OFDMA modulation classification.
+Although there exist some studies on using spectrograms for modulation classification like \cite{spec1,spec3,CompCom21Fonseca,WCL22Lin}, they developed CNN for single-carrier signals only, not fully utilizing the time-frequency resolution capability offered by the spectrogram.

-\subsection{Semantic segmentation for modulation recognition}
+\subsection{Semantic Segmentation for Modulation Recognition}